 空気を読む literally means “to read the air” and figuratively means “to follow the atmosphere, i.e., implicit thoughts shared among people around you”.
 In other words, it means doing what you’re implicitly expected to do, to keep the harmony.
 Whether it’s good or bad, this behaviour can be very important in Japan, as a plethora of things can be expressed implicitly in Japanese.
 Here are some examples of the acts of “reading the air”:

-- Turn a blind eye and pretend you didn’t see someone’s fiasco (e.g., Their wig fell off).
+- Pretend you didn’t see someone’s embarrassing mistakes/fiasco (e.g., Their wig fell off).